steadylearner/Python-Blog/posts/Rust/How to use Docker with Rust.md

 We used React production files to make it more meaningful.
 You could use whatever static files or without them also.

 In the later [Rust blog posts], we will learn how to deploy Rust Docker images to **AWS**.
-It will be easy.
+It won't be difficult for we have various examples already at [React Rust] you can compare.

 Finding working Rust code is not easy, so I use Express and other frameworks to prototype the projects and write blog posts for them also.
 If you want to experiment them, please refer to [React Rust] repository.